 Exploring Natural Ka’ anapali’s West Maui Beaches

 Pu’u Keka’a, known as Black Rock, is an ancient Hawaiian landmark dominating the North End of Ka’anapali Beach.
 This site has deep roots in Hawaiian lore and Maui’s mythology.
-It is a favourite spot for it’s gorgeous views, rock jumping and snorkelling.
+It is a favourite spot for its gorgeous views, rock jumping and snorkelling.

 Ka’anapali Beach has 6.3 miles on West Maui’s shore; a popular resort area for travellers to Hawaii with many hotels and condos.
 Famous for its reputation for great snorkelling, swimming, scuba diving; this beach is the perfect place for relaxed morning walks and picnics.
 You might see flying fish and humpback whales from the golden-white sandy beach.
-Other highlights include nightly cliff diving ceremony off the volcanic ocean cliff Black Rock.
+Other highlights include a nightly cliff diving ceremony off the volcanic ocean cliff Black Rock.

 Travel Tips: There is also ample shopping and restaurants nearby and public washrooms in Whalers Village.
 Note, however, that there are no lifeguards.

-The Boardwalk is a paved pathway which doesn’t negatively impact the scenery, giving access to and from the resort hotels.
+The Boardwalk is a paved pathway that doesn’t negatively impact the scenery, giving access to and from the resort hotels.
 It’s lovely at night for moonlight strolls when the tiki torches are alight along the walking path.

-Black Rock Trail primarily used for walking and jogging; this trail runs for 4.4 miles along the coast starting just north of Pu’u Keka’a Black Rock.
+Black Rock Trail is primarily used for walking and jogging; this trail runs for 4.4 miles along the coast starting just north of Pu’u Keka’a Black Rock.
 There is a multitude of places to stop along the path for a rest break, drink or something to eat.

 Shopping in West Maui